AhsanZak/RAG_app/backend/EMBEDDING_TROUBLESHOOTING.md

 **How it works:**
 - System tries to load local PyTorch model
+- If it fails with DLL error and `HUGGINGFACE_API_TOKEN` is set, **immediately** attempts remote API (smart fallback)
-- If it fails, automatically retries up to 3 times with exponential backoff
+- Otherwise, automatically retries up to 3 times with exponential backoff
 - If all retries fail and `HUGGINGFACE_API_TOKEN` is set, falls back to remote API
-- If no token is set, shows helpful error message
+- If no token is set, shows helpful error message with setup instructions

 ## Automatic Retry Logic